Bira/octopus-carnival/_drafts/wir-mm-4e-beetle.md

 I like that Fire Beetles finally get a fire attack.
-I seem to remember them having one in Neverwinter Nights, but I'm not sure if they had one in actual 3.x D&D. They definitely didn't have it earlier than that.
+I seem to remember them having one in Neverwinter Nights, but I'm not sure if they had one in actual 3.x D&D. I'm fairly sure they didn't have it earlier than that.

 Rot Scarabs are a nicely creepy addition to a crypt-themed dungeon.
 They're undead-adjacent but not undead themselves, so I guess encountering them can be